ebi-webcomponents/nightingale/packages/protvista-msa/README.md

 - ✅ Changes in color schema
 - 🔲 Highlights a region
 - 🔲 Adding other components to the layout. eg. scale, conservancy plot, etc.
+- ✅ Calculates conservation of the alignment.
+This calculations runs as in a separate web worker.
+- ✅ Can use the conservation either as a colorscheme or as an overlay of the current colorscheme.

 ## API reference